-Figures 3 through 5 summarize the principal findings of the policy-experiment literature by plotting the cost of capital, investment, and growth in event time for the eighteen countries listed in table $1.^{17}$ When developing countries liberalize capital flows into their stock markets, the cost of capital falls and investment increases along with the growth rate of GDP per capita.
-In contrast to the cross-sectional studies reviewed in section 3, the evidence from the policy-experiment approach demonstrates that the real-world impact of capital account liberalization is quite consistent with the Allocative Efficiency view.
+Figures 3 through 5 summarize the principal findings of the policy-experiment literature by plotting the cost of capital, investment, and growth in event time for the 18 countries listed in Table 1.17 When developing countries liberalize capital flows into their stock markets, the cost of capital falls and investment increases along with the growth rate of GDP per capita.
+In contrast to the cross-sectional studies reviewed in Section 3, the evidence from the policyexperiment approach demonstrates that the real-world impact of capital account liberalization is quite consistent with the Allocative Efficiency view.

-5.3 Economic Reforms
+5C.
+Economic Reforms

 The policy-experiment evidence is also consistent with interpretations in which liberalization plays no causal role.
 Figure 3, which uses the dividend yield as a proxy for the cost of capital, helps to demonstrate the point.
-The theoretical justification for interpreting a fall in the dividend yield as a reduction in the cost of capital comes from Myron J. Gordon (1962).
-In the Gordon model, the
+The theoretical justification for interpreting a fall in the dividend yield as a reduction in the cost of capital comes from Gordon (1962).
+In the Gordon model, the dividend yield equals the cost of capital, ρ , minus the (constant) expected future growth rate of dividends: $D/P = \rho - g^e$.18 If the growth rate of dividends does not change with liberalization, then a fall in the dividend yield implies a fall in the cost of capital.
+Because liberalizations are part of a general process that involves substantial macroeconomic reforms, however, there is a strong possibility that large changes in expected future growth rates do occur at the same time that countries liberalize.

-$^{17}\mbox{The}$ data used to construct figure 4, the average growth rate of the real capital stock for the eighteen countries in listed in table 1, come from Barry P. Bosworth and Susan M. Collins (2003).
+17 The data used to construct Figure 4, the average growth rate of the real capital stock for the 18 countries in listed in Table 1, comes from Bosworth and Collins (2003).